rhoover/vt-beer-trail/README.md

 To Do for version 1.*
 ---------------------

+* Fix Scroll Position bug on local business map view (exists for Chrome on Android, don't know about Safari)
 * More AngularJS service providers for third-party GET and JSONP requests, aka modularize all the things
 * Examine reasonableness of moving data manipulation out of controllers and into directives
 * Improve Google Analytics to track and report on URL changes